ra85wipe/iAsset-PandaDevice/README.md

 3) mvn install
 4) clean compile

+Instead you may also go to the root build directory and run ./build_java.sh

 ## Dependencies

-The Asset Administration Shell needs basyx.sdk and basyx.components The basyx.components needs basyx.sdk
+The Panda-Device project needs basyx.sdk and basyx.components The basyx.components needs basyx.sdk